About me

 Relate to yourself and others in ways that feel honest, boundaried and free.

-Listening to your body
+Listen to your body

 What does your body need or even long for?
 Where is your pleasure, passion, joy, or even ecstacy to be found?